ggallon/morphic/README.md

 > [!NOTE]
 > Please note that there are differences between this fork and the official repository by [miurla](https://github.com/miurla/morphic).
-For example, this repository doesn't support the Ollama provider.
+> For example, this repository does not support the Ollama provider and has user authentication.

 # Morphic